HaloReach2552/Data_repository/README.md

-## Welcome to my repository :smiley:
+## Welcome to my repository :smiley: :sunglasses:

 * I usually upload files from Jupyter Notebook.
 All those files provides tools in order to analyze the data from other repositories.
 * The programing language I use is **Python**.
 Not in **R**